STATUTORY PROTECTIONS

 Employees who expose corruption or danger in the workplace are legally protected from retaliation, and society celebrates their courage.

-Non-offending victims risk losing their children or facing charges for reporting crimes they did not commit.
+Parents who report abuse risk losing their children or facing charges for reporting crimes they did not commit.

 Parents who report danger within the home environment are often held legally accountable, and labeled as negligent by the system.